Principles: Life and Work

-This book was written to explain all the principles that are used by Ray Dalio in his company, Bridgewater.
+This book was written to explain all the principles that are used by Ray Dalio in his company, Bridgewater Associates.
 This is a truly remarkable book.
-It has so many great ideas that it’s difficult to handle them all.
+It has so many great ideas that it’s difficult to embrace them all at once.
 But HabitCoach was created to collect all the principles from all the best books, including this one.
 We really love that a book with such a huge value has been written.

 About the Author

 Raymond Dalio (born August 8, 1949) is an American investor, hedge fund manager, and philanthropist.
 Dalio is the founder of the investment firm Bridgewater Associates, one of the world's largest hedge funds.

 1. Think for yourself.

 3. Use the laws of nature and evolution to your advantage.

 4. Look at the machine from a higher level.